 Will we talk between sessions?

 Between sessions, you are responsible for choices that support your nutrition goals.
 You have the option to add-on coaching calls to enhance your personal motivation and accountability.
 This optional service includes 20-minute phone calls to discuss your experience and progress in terms of lifestyle, habit, and behavior changes.

 Will you plan my meals?

-Working together, we determine the best meal planning options based on your personal situation.
-These options might include any mix of the following: customized online meal planning service, coordinated meal prep with personal chef, meal kit delivery service, grocery list of basic staples, routine meal combination ideas, and restaurant menu suggestions.
+Working together, we determine the best meal planning approach, based on your personal situation.
+These options might include grocery list of basic staples, routine meal combination ideas, and restaurant menu suggestions.

 Do I need to count calories or track macros?

-Recommendations are given with food examples, portion suggestions, and evidence-based explanations.
+Recommendations are given with food examples and evidence-based explanations.
 If you elect to track your food between sessions, then you receive feedback on those entries as often as you feel comfortable.
-Feedback during sessions is complimentary and weekly journal review is available for an extra fee.
+Journal review is available for an extra fee.